qslab-unipr/qsp-sun/README.md

 - the folder called *"Circuits"* contains examples of quantum circuits associated with matrices $\Lambda_n$ for low $n$ and the complete QSP circuit for $n=2$.
 - the folder called *"qsp_package"* includes all the classes and functions needed for the complete implementation of the QSP algorithm in the chosen range $m=2n$.
 Conceived as an executive package, it can be used to prepare a quantum state (either random or specific) or to run tests.
 The Python modules it contains will be described in more detail below.
 - the folders called *"qsp_test_results_date"* contains a backup of the test results conducted on a specific date.
-- the folders called *"qsp_test_scripts_date"* contains a backup of the test scripts conducted on a specific date.
 - the folder called *"single_case_results_date"* contains a backup of the results of individual preparations (particular states and lambda matrix verification) on a specific date.
 - **lambda_test.py** is the script to test the implementation of lambda matrices.
 - **main.py** is the main script to easily test the execution of the QSP algorithm.